The Foundation for a Meaningful Life

 • Identifying various meanings for multiplication and division

-• Finding factor pairs of whole numbers 1-100; Determining whether a given whole number is a multiple of a given one-digit factor
+• Finding factor pairs of whole numbers 1-100 and determining whether a given whole number is a multiple of a given one-digit factor

 Fractions, Decimals, Percents